2021 Itaú BBA IRONMAN 70.3 Fortaleza Rules

 1.2.
 This race does not offer Elite category.
 Elite athletes may compete on their Age Group category, however, will not be eligible for receiving an award nor a slot to Ironman World Championship.
 To compete, Elite athlete may have to register regularly at the official website, respecting dates and payment of the fee.

 1.3.
-It will be considered, for the classification in the age group, the athlete’s age on the December 31st, 2020.
+It will be considered, for the classification in the age group, the athlete’s age on December 31st, 2021.
 The minimum age for participation is 18 years old.
 As regards these rules, the reference date for the contestant’s age is the day of the race.

 1.4.
 Any athlete holding elite/ professional status from their National Triathlon Federation or an IRONMANProfessional Membership (as verified by elite/ pro status of an athlete’s National Triathlon Federation) is prohibited from racing as an AGE GROUP athlete in ANY sanctioned triathlon events anywhere in the world, where there is an elite/ pro wave, within the same calendar year.
 Disqualification and potential sanction from WTC events, and forfeiture of any AGE GROUP World Championship qualifying slots may result for any athlete that has not adhered to this policy.